-You know that gut feeling you get when you come across a recipe that you know will be spectacular?
-Well, I got that feeling when I came across this recipe for easy mashed potato cinnamon rolls.
+Do you know that gut feeling you get when you come across a recipe that you know will be spectacular?

 I was more than slightly intrigued when I initially read the list of ingredients for this recipe.
 Potatoes in cinnamon rolls!
 I then thought, why not right?
 Gnocchi is made with potatoes, and so are some rolls and biscuits.
 I couldn’t wait to get home and try this recipe!